biobakery/metawibele/README.md

 	* File name:
 		`$OUTPUT_DIR/$BASENAME_supervised_prioritization.rank.table.tsv`
-	* * These are the results of supervised prioritization by combing ecological properties and environmental/phenotypic properties.
-Each protein family has a numeric priority score based on meta ranking.
+	* * This file includes the results of supervised prioritization by combining ecological properties and environmental/phenotypic properties.
+Each protein family has a numeric priority score based on meta ranking (TSV format file).
 	* `$BASENAME_supervised_prioritization.rank.tsv` is the overall ranking for all protein families.